f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

         user-agent: curl/7.88.1

 Yeah!
-We have egress requests from pods in our *red* tenant namespace are having their traffic SNAT applied appropriately!
+We have egress requests from pods in our *red* tenant namespace and are having their traffic SNAT applied appropriately!

-If we wanted to see the address shift to 192.0.2.101, we can continue to make request, but we will have to wait for the ECMP packet flow to send us through a new forwarding virtual server on the BIG-IP.
+If we wanted to see the address shift to 192.0.2.101, we can continue to make requests, but we will have to wait for the ECMP packet flow to send us through a new forwarding virtual server on the BIG-IP.
 You can repeat the above command until you see it shift.

 Let's try our blue tenant.
 We have the complete deployment for the blue tenant, pod **Deployment**, **Service**, **Gateway**, **TCPRoute** in one YAML